 This FTA Course is made up of

-that take you through the fundamentals of FTA, broken down into ‘three’ perspectives: system reliability modelling; RCA; and robust customer-centric design.
-These modules are based on an example that is iteratively developed throughout the course, with students completed exercises and questions in the workbook.
+that take you through the fundamentals of FTA, broken down into ‘three’ perspectives: system reliability modeling; RCA; and robust customer-centric design.
+These modules are based on an example that is iteratively developed throughout the course, with students completing exercises and questions in the workbook.

 There is a total of